ntropy-unc/Presentations/17-11-6_LinuxFileSystem.md

 * $ -user prompt
 * \# -root prompt
 type 'man _command_' to see the manuscript of how to use almost any command/program
-type 'man hier' for a description of every system directory
+type 'whatis _command_' for a concise description of what the command does. type 'man hier' for a description of every system directory

 ## Files